St. Stanislaus Catholic Church (Milwaukee): History

 On May 1, 1886 about 2,000 Polish workers gathered at St. Stanislaus to organize and protest the 10-hour work day.
 Factories closed down as they marched through the city adding to their numbers, until sixteen thousand strong.
 The Bay View Tragedy later followed when State Militia confronted protesters who had camped out at the rolling mill in Bay View.

 The church started a number of other Polish-speaking congregations in the East Side and Jones Island neighborhoods.
 By 1903, Milwaukee held the largest number of Catholics found in any city, and helped to establish a presence in other growing industrial towns that were part of the Archdiocese of Milwaukee.

 January 14, 1914 was the focal point of the celebration of Father Edward Kozlowski being named as Milwaukee's first Polish bishop.
 He was only the second Polish-speaking Bishop in America, following the appointment of Bishop Paul Peter Rhode in Chicago in 1908.
-A parade was organized from St. John’s Cathedral, where Father Kozlowski had been consecrated, to Saint Stanislaus in a carriage pulled by four horses.
-Passing along Milwaukee’s streets, which had been lit with torches, an estimated 50,000 gathered at the church to witness Bishop Kozlowski's assumption of the bishop's mitre.
+A parade was organized from St. John's Cathedral, where Father Kozlowski had been consecrated, to Saint Stanislaus in a carriage pulled by four horses.
+Passing along Milwaukee's streets, which had been lit with torches, an estimated 50,000 gathered at the church to witness Bishop Kozlowski's assumption of the bishop's mitre.
 Crowds gathered once again at the church a year later after Bishop Kozlowski fell ill from blood poisoning and died on August 7, 1915; 30,000 mourners attended the funeral.
-Bishop Paul Rhode famously declared at the memorial service: “How difficult it was for us to obtain a second Polish bishop, and how easy to lose him.”
+Bishop Paul Rhode famously declared at the memorial service: "How difficult it was for us to obtain a second Polish bishop, and how easy to lose him."

 In 1926 the school was expanded and given a new facade.
 The original copper sheet domes of the church were replaced with 23 carat gold leaf in 1966, and all of the stained glass windows were removed.
 A mural featuring the iconic Our Lady of Czestochowa was also added to the Mitchell Street side.

 As the city's Polish-American population slowly followed the urban sprawl that began in the 1950s, they were replaced by other ethnic groups.
 St. Stanislaus continues to serve the local community, now mostly Hispanic, by offering bilingual confession and Sunday services in Spanish.

-In May 2007, St. Stanislaus became the home of the Archdiocese of Milwaukee's Latin Mass community, offering the "missa extraordinaria" (the 1962 missal of John XXIII) weekly on Sundays, at 10:00 AM.
+In May 2007, St. Stanislaus became the home of the Archdiocese of Milwaukee's Latin Mass community, offering the Extraordinary Form (the 1962 missal of John XXIII) weekly on Sundays, at 10:00 AM.
 While Mass in Spanish was relocated to neighboring St. Anthony's Church, St. Stanislaus continues to offer the "missa ordinaria" (the 1970 missal of Paul VI) in English each Saturday evening, at 4:00 PM.

 In 2008, the church was erected an Oratory of the Institute of Christ the King Sovereign Priest, an order of priests dedicated to the celebration of the Traditional Latin Mass.
 Canon Olivier Meney of the Institute was appointed the rector of the oratory.